dteimuno/luitpod4terraform/README.md

     }
   }
 ```
-This stage pulls the `index.html` and `error.html` files from a GitHub repository using a GitHub App connection.
+This stage pulls the `index.html` and `error.html` files from the `main` branch of a GitHub repository after they have been merged from the `dev` branch.

 ### Approval Stage
 ```hcl